chainwikinet/wikijs-farm-content/getting-started-UNI.md

 1. Deposit USDC and FARM into Uniswap's Liquidity Pool.
 Receive UNI_LP tokens
 1. Deposit UNI_LP Token into Farm
 1. Profit! :bread:
-> These steps total 6 transactions on the Etherium blockchain.
+> These steps total 6 transactions on the Ethereum blockchain.
 Be wary of gas prices before you start.
 Make sure you have enough ETH in your Wallet.
 Gas was at ~50 Gwei at time of doing this tutorial.
 {.is-warning}

 # Get USDC :watermelon: